 “Actually,” said Rei, “Steve has this idea.
 All his undead lose powers outside of a limited area.
 Like, they get charged up by an evil shrine or something.
 So unless a vampire is right on top of his crypt, he can’t make another vampire.
 And an undead skeleton or a zombie just goes inert.”

 “Normally—” said Steve, and Rei cut in, “Yeah, right, normally, but you could have an army of undead if its leaders had a demon with them or carried some evil magic idol or something.
 And an area of evil power from another dimension could flow out and expand.”
 Rei waggled his fingers and spread his hands over the table, to represent the expansion of undead evil.

 Steve was too flattered by Rei’s performance to comment on how stupid it looked.
 “Anyway,” he said, “going up a rank will help a little, but Megaera will still be pretty low rank to tackle the next part.”

 Rei said, “Maybe you could run a side adventure so she can go up a few ranks.”

 “What?” said Curt.
 “Without us?”

-Steve bowed his head to keep the smile tugging at his mouth out of view.
+Steve looked down to hide the smile tugging at his mouth.
 Rei said, “You could play at school, like over lunch.”